9dots/get-coding-curricula/archived/grade-3-archived/lesson-plans/lesson-9/lesson.md

 - [ ] **Motivate:** introduce our challenges for today.

 > > “You are coders!
 Coders love to challenge themselves.
 So today we are going to do a series of Coding Challenges.
 We want you to see how much you have learned about coding.
 Some of the challenges may feel easy.
-Some of the challenges may feel really challenging, which is good!
+Some of the challenges may feel really difficult, which is good!

 <note> **Slides:** ![slides-challenge](./images/slides-challenge.png)
 ![slides-set](./images/slides-set.png)</note>